Wedding Photography at the Meols Hall

-Meols hall wedding photographer
+Meols Hall wedding photographer

 The bride to be should feel like a million dollars on her big day, and so should her feet.
-Understated but dazzling, a pair of Jimmy Choos were to compliment a gown by La Sposa.
+Understated but dazzling, a pair of Jimmy Choos were to complement a gown by La Sposa.
 With Michael McVerry in charge of hair, and makeup in the capable hands of Holly Finnegan, there was nothing for Lauren to do but mentally prepare.
 A shot I’m especially fond of from this portion of the day is that of Lauren’s reflection in the vanity mirror, which represents the reflection taking place inside her mind.

-Lauren and Daniel’s wedding at meols hall
+Lauren and Daniel’s wedding at Meols hall

-Transport to the venue would take the form of a Classic VW Campervan, with the groomsmen arriving by foot.
-As a documentary wedding photographer I believe it’s the unposed images which tell the real story of a couple’s special day, and those of a nervous Daniel surrounded by his nearest and dearest are a favourite.
+Transport to the venue would take the form of a Classic VW Campervan, with the groomsmen arriving on foot.
+As a documentary wedding photographer, I believe it’s the unposed images which tell the real story of a couple’s special day, and those of a nervous Daniel surrounded by his nearest and dearest are a favourite.

-summer wedding ceremony at meols hall
+Summer wedding ceremony at Meols hall

 The ceremony itself would take place in the restored 400-year-old tithe barn.
 Decorated with flowers by Tamaryn’s Treasures to create a cosy atmosphere oozing old-world charm, it was a delight to see this historical space given a new lease of life.

-colourful wedding reception
+Colourful wedding reception

 On to the wedding breakfast and speeches.
 Now that you’re familiar with my technique, I hope you’ll again notice the use of black and white photography to signify the heartfelt words from the father of the bride, best men and Daniel.

-couples portraits photography at meOls hall
+Couples portraits photography at Meols hall

 With this going on, family and friends were left to mingle.
-Those of the ladies relaxing on the grass at sunset have real nostalgic quality, so full of life they might jump off the screen.
+Those of the ladies relaxing on the grass at sunset have a real nostalgic quality, so full of life they might jump off the screen.
 To me, they encapsulate what a wedding should be – two families coming together.